Hdarrab/DA-Nanodegree/README.md

 # DA-Nanodegree
-Udacity's Data Analyst Nanodegree project files and notes.
+### Udacity's Data Analyst Nanodegree project files and notes.
-This repository contains project files and lecture notes for Udacity's Data Analyst Nanodegree program which I started working on on 26 Feb, 2017.
+This repository contains project files and lecture notes for Udacity's Data Analyst Nanodegree program which I started working on 26 Feb, 2017.
 ## Program Outline:
 ### 1- Statistics
 ### 2- Investigating a Dataset